Advanced Master: master of Research in Art and Design

 The advanced master program focuses on research development of artists and designers whose practice is anchored in a social-political context.

-The program develops in accordance with the specific research proposals of the participants and offers intense coaching in research methodology, writing and critical studies.
+The program is curated each year in accordance with the specific research proposals of the participants and offers intense coaching in research methodology, writing, critical studies and sharing research.
 Here you can learn more about the research projects of our participants.

 Special focus

-This advanced master program focuses on research development of artists and designers whose practice is anchored in a social-political context (including but not limited to feminism, social design, migration, decolonialism, class politics, queer politics, disability politics, capitalism, identity, Anthropocene, the (under)commons, community art, conflict&design, healing&rituals, history, big data…).
-The program offers time and space to do research without the requirement of any particular final format such as an exhibition or production.
+This advanced master program focuses on the research development for artists and designers whose practice is addressing a social-political context (including but not limited to feminism, social design, migration, decolonisation, race/class/gender/queer/disability politics, capitalism, the Anthropocene, the (under)commons, community art, critical design, healing & rituals, history, AI & digital culture… The program offers time and space to conduct research without the pressure of production or exhibition.

-The focus is on artistic research and research exchange.
-The program is aligned to each participant’s work rhythm and caters for specific theoretical interests by inviting a diversity of voices from a variety of fields that can cater to the individual and collective research interests.
-Collective learning and participatory coaching are central to the program; it comes with the engagement of each participant to care for each other’s wellbeing and research development.
-We offer a coaching and participation methodology that is anchored in intersectional situatedness and care.
+The focus is on practice-based artistic research and research exchange.
+The program addresses specific theoretical interests by inviting voices from a variety of fields that can cater to the individual and collective research interests.
+Collective learning and participatory coaching are central to the program, foregrounding the engagement of each participant to care for each other’s well-being and research development.
+We, therefore, offer a coaching and participatory methodology that is anchored in intersectional situatedness and care.

 Program

-The concrete program is developed in accordance to the specific research proposals, interests and needs of the participants.
-It offers intense coaching in writing, critical studies and research methodologies in arts and design.
-The coaching is individual, collective and participatory; every participant is invited to expand our knowledges and responsibilities.
-There is a strong focus on sharing research; this means collectively designing productive formats to share our insights and creating a sustainable international research network.
+The concrete program is developed in accordance with the specific research proposals, interests and needs of participants.
+It offers intense coaching in writing, critical studies, artistic research methodologies and sharing research.
+The coaching is individual, collective and participatory; every participant is invited to expand our situated knowledges and responsibilities.
+There is a strong focus on sharing research and (peer-to-peer) feedback; this entails collectively designing productive formats to share our insights and creating a sustainable research network.

 For who?